nthimothe/FrDictionary/README.md

 Also,

-To add a word, simply type the word you'd like to define followed by a colon and the the word's definition. (e.g.
+To add a word, simply type the word you'd like to define followed by a colon and the the word's definition.
+(e.g.
 `pomme (f) : apple`
 `Justin : 000-000-0000`
-).
+)

-An alternative to explicitly typing 'lookup' for the `lookup` command is just typing the word or part of the word. (e.g. `Just` would yield the following
+An alternative to explicitly typing 'lookup' for the `lookup` command is just typing the word or part of the word.
+ (
+`Just` would yield the following...

 `The definition(s) of "justin" are: [000-000-0000]`
 )

 ## Running The Program